sunny7x7/TrendingApp/README.md

 _**Abstract**_

 This project focuses on studying the different methods of machine learning to determine the best possible way to predict the indicator point to a successful Google App.
-Our main objective of the research is to understand the construction and functionality of Google application to help applications hit the market as a “trendy app”.We executed Machine Learning/Modeling procedures through Rstudio packages such as Reduced Rank Regression ([RRR package](https://github.com/chrisaddy/rrr)) and Random Forest ( [Random Forest package](https://github.com/cran/randomForest) ) and Mass([Stepwise Function](https://github.com/cran/MASS/blob/master/R/stepAIC.R)) .
-For analytical purposes, we used packages like ([ggplot2](link here)) to create the best informative and colorfully stimulating graphs that can be understood in one setting.
+Our main objective of the research is to understand the construction and functionality of Google application to help applications hit the market as a “trendy app”.
+We executed Machine Learning/Modeling procedures through Rstudio packages such as Reduced Rank Regression ([RRR package](https://github.com/chrisaddy/rrr)) and Random Forest ([Random Forest package](https://github.com/cran/randomForest)) and Mass ([Stepwise Function](https://github.com/cran/MASS/blob/master/R/stepAIC.R)).
+For analytical purposes, we used packages like ([ggplot2](https://github.com/tidyverse/ggplot2)) to create the best informative and colorfully stimulating graphs that can be understood in one setting.
+For simpler graphs, we used Tableau.

 ***Motivation***